The following are currently working at LCA as part of teacher training placements:

 - The 20th Century, including the Holocaust and Northern Ireland conflict

 Activities are designed to look at Assessment Target 1 (Learning from Religion) and Assessment Target 2 (Learning about Religion) in equal measure.
-These assessments are marked according to common mark schemes and are awarded levels based on the Agreed Syllabus, which are then recorded for tracking and monitoring purposes.
+These assessments are marked according to common mark schemes and are awarded levels based on the school marking policy, which are then recorded for tracking and monitoring purposes.

 Key Stage 4